 - Is it difficult to obtain the Street Performances Permit?

-- What is West Kowloon Street Performer Programme?
+- What is West Kowloon Street Performance Scheme?

-- Would WKCDA pre-censor the performance content, especially those involve political and current issues?
+- Would WKCDA censor the performance content, especially those involving political and current affairs?

 - Where can the street performers perform?

-- The guidelines provide about 10 rules.
-For example, performers’ should be able to transport and remove all their instruments, props and equipment to and from the performance location in one load and they should be able to pack-up and move from a location within three minutes; they should not stay in one location for more than 2 hours at a time; they should not request the crowd to cheer or yell.
+- The guidelines include 10 rules.
+For example, performers should be able to transport and remove all their instruments, props and equipment to and fro the performance location in one load and they should be able to pack-up and move from a location to another within three minutes; they should not stay in one location for more than 2 hours at a time; they should not request the crowd to cheer or yell.
 Would you consider the rules too harsh?

 - Most of the street performances are impromptu.
 How can WKCDA regulate them?
-Do the rules in the guidelines feasible?
+Are the rules in the guidelines feasible?

 - Will the performance permit be revoked if the permit holder violates the guidelines?